Riot launches franchise league for “League of Legends” – Schalke 04 becomes founding member – eSportsNews eSports LoL

 There are no exact estimates of the market potential before the start of the franchise league.
 Kim Lachmann, an e-sports expert at business consulting firm Deloitte, sees both opportunities and potential pitfalls in the move to a closed professional league.
 “The franchise model offers the opportunity to market the product in a much more centered way and to establish a more stable, sustainable system,” Lachmann said.

 He also sees the spreading of risk through revenue pools and the long-term planning capability due to the lack of relegation as positive factors.
-“A brand can no longer be associated with the of relegation,” says the Deloitte expert.
+“A brand can no longer be associated with the event of relegation,” says the Deloitte expert.

 These are the teams of the LEC

 It still has to be proven whether the amount of the entry investment in the millions is justified.
-“The franchisees first have to refinance the entry sum,” says Lachmann.
+“The franchisees have to refinance the entry sum,” says Lachmann.
 In addition to the income from the league’s central marketing, only income from sponsorship and merchandising could be considered.

 It will be some time before e-sports reaches the level of soccer in economic terms.
 But Deloitte currently expects growth of 27 percent annually.
 Within the past four years, the industry has nearly doubled its revenue.
 In the coming years, both Deloitte and its competitor PwC expect annual sales of 130 million euros in Germany alone.
 Worldwide, experts expect the market to reach billions in the long term.